 Brother Geoffrey House contains three residences for Years 10 to 8 as well as our junior boarders.
 Much of the structure mirrors the design of Fourvière Residence with the difference being that each year level is housed on a separate floor.

 Hermitage Residence houses our Year 10 boarders and was named for The Hermitage, the spiritual home of the Marist Order and built by Saint Marcellin Champagnat, the founder of the Marist Brothers as a training house for the first brothers in France.
 The residence is light and functional with each boy enjoying the privacy of cubicles that house both bed and study areas.
 Like all the other student accommodation in the College everybed areas in the college every boy has access to an at desk computer/internet portal.
 The Year 10 duty office is located adjacent to the residence doors.
 The Year 10 common room is large and easily accessible from the ground floor it also has the practicality of a well appointed kitchen.

 Montagne Residence is the home of the Year 9 boarders.
 It was named for the inspiring story that centres on Marcellin Champagnat as a young priest on his pastoral rounds.
 He finds a dying 15 year old boy, Jean-Baptiste Montagne, who had never learned the most basic elements of the Christian faith and and before he dies, Marcellin instructs him in the way of all things to Christ through Mary.

 Unlike the Hermitage and Montange Residences, the set up is different with smaller dividing cubicle walls that allow the boys a sense of unity and connection whilst still giving them a distinct area to call their own.
 Each bed area has its own desk with desk lamp and computer access.
-The Year 7 and 8 boarders have a large recreational area.
+The Year 8 and Junior boarders have a large recreational area.
 Lavalla Residence is supplemented by a small kitchen area easily accessible from the landing on the first floor.